kroshu/kuka_drivers/kuka_drivers_core/README.md

 - `deactivate_controllers` [std::vector\<std::string\>]: names of the controllers to deactivate
 - `strictness` [int32_t] (default: STRICT): whether to fail if one state change is unsuccessful

-The method returns whether the transitions were successul.
+The method returns whether the transitions were successful.

 Examples: